AndreaNardinocchi/placemark/README.md

 ![alt text](image-27.png)

-# Account page
+## Account page

-This page is where the user can check their personal details, and, also, update them via a Bulma form, which will show in aa pop-up:
+This page is where the user can check their personal details, and, also, update them via a Bulma form, which will show in a pop-up:

 ![alt text](image-10.png)

 ![alt text](image-11.png)

-The **accounts-controller.js** renders the page through the below 'showAccount' handler
+The **accounts-controller.js** renders the page through the below 'showAccount' route:

 ```
  showAccount: {